Web Resources for Children’s Grief and Loss

 HospiceNet.org – Children’s Resources – Several articles and links geared to helping children and teens cope with death and loss.

-These are links to support centers in other geographic regions.
+These are links to grief-focused organizations throughout North America.
 Many centers have extensive online resources available, too.

 Bereaved Families Online Support Center – Toronto, Ontario